 Meireles had to clear off the line for the second time in the match to prevent Berbatov’s close-range header going in while Giggs curled an 18-yard free-kick over.

-More gaps were appearing in the visitors’ defence, though, and when Kuyt put Meireles clean through Van der Sar came to the rescue by palming his angled shot away.
+More gaps were appearing in the visitors’ defense, though, and when Kuyt put Meireles clean through Van der Sar came to the rescue by palming his angled shot away.

 The Dutchman was at fault in the 65th minute, however, when he spilled Suarez’s free-kick and his compatriot knocked in the rebound.